We're Defending You

 Previously, Graham was a partner at Jackson Walker LLP, a more than 130-year-old law firm with more than 400 lawyers across Texas, where he achieved an extensive record of success in high-stakes litigation in both trial and appellate courts and was named a “Super Lawyers—Rising Star” multiple times.

-Graham is an elected member of The Philadelphia Society and The Mont Pelerin Society, and a member of The Federalist Society and the Society for Classical Learning.
-Additionally, he serves as a senior fellow at the Religious Freedom Institute, a senior advisor to The Aspen Institute’s Justice and Society Seminar, a member of the board of governors of the John Jay Institute, and a member of the Advisory Council for the American Public Philosophy Institute.
+Graham is an elected member and trustee of The Philadelphia Society, an elected member of The Mont Pelerin Society, and a member of The Federalist Society and the Society for Classical Learning.
+Additionally, he is a senior fellow at the Religious Freedom Institute, a member of the board of governors of the John Jay Institute, and a member of the advisory council for the Dallas Forum on Law, Politics, and Culture.

-Graham earned his bachelor’s degree at Southern Methodist University, where he was inducted into Phi Beta Kappa and the Hyer Society.
-He then earned master’s degrees at Oxford University, where he was a member of Oriel College, and The University of Chicago before returning home to Texas to earn his law degree at The University of Texas School of Law.
+Graham earned his bachelor’s degree summa cum laude at Southern Methodist University (SMU), where he was inducted into Phi Beta Kappa and the Hyer Society.
+He then earned master’s degrees at Oxford University, where he was a member of Oriel College, and The University of Chicago before returning home to Texas to earn his law degree at The University of Texas at Austin School of Law.

-He is a member of the State Bar of Texas and is admitted to practice before the U.S. Court of Appeals for the 5th Circuit and the U.S. Supreme Court.
+He is a member of the State Bar of Texas and is admitted to practice before the U.S. Court of Appeals for the Fifth Circuit and the U.S. Supreme Court.

-Graham is the first person in his family to attend college and is a first-generation American who holds dual American–Australian citizenship.
+Graham is the first person in his family to go to college and is a first-generation American who holds dual American–Australian citizenship.
 He and his wife, Molly (a classical Christian school educator), have three children and live in Dallas, Texas.